 (1) be admitted to the University of Alabama; and

-(2) audition successfully for the appropriate faculty member(s) in the School of Music
+(2) interview/audition successfully for the appropriate faculty member(s) in the School of Music

 Auditions occur in the studios and performing spaces of the Moody Music Building.

-The audition must include three works of contrasting style that exhibit musical and technical difficulty appropriate to college music study.
+The audition must include works of contrasting style that exhibit musical and technical difficulty appropriate to college music study.
 For singers, the undergraduate audition program should demonstrate the potential understanding of the classical vocal style (i.e., three art songs in the classical style with one (minimum) sung in a foreign language.)
 Please visit the area of study page (under the areas tab) to learn about specific requirements for auditions.

 Auditions in more than one area are discouraged.

 Students should plan to spend at least a half-day on campus for an audition.
 On audition day, students will have the opportunity to meet with various members of the faculty and staff and to tour the facilities.
 Parents will have the opportunity to meet with members of the faculty and administration.